Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 Which systems thermalize is difficult to predict and prove.
-Thermalization is often attributed to chaos, but many definitions of quantum chaos exist~\cite{Haake_10_Quantum,DAlessio_16_From,Gogolin_16_Equilibration}.
+Thermalization is often attributed to chaos, but there are many definitions of quantum chaos~\cite{Haake_10_Quantum,DAlessio_16_From,Gogolin_16_Equilibration}.
 According to early thinking, a system is quantum-chaotic if it has a chaotic semiclassical limit.
-Later studies defined chaos through energy-level statistics modeled with Wigner--Dyson distributions.
-Recent trends define chaos through out-of-time-ordered correlators~\cite{Swingle_18_Unscrambling} and spectral form factors~\cite{Dyson_62_Statistical,Leviandier_86_Fourier,Brezin_92_Spectral,Haake_10_Quantum}, reviewed below.
-Some authors acknowledge the ambiguity by writing ``chaos'' with quotation marks and meaning \emph{nonintegrability}~\cite{Murthy_22_Non}.
+Later studies defined chaos through energy-level statistics modeled by Wigner--Dyson distributions.
+Recent work has defined chaos through properties of out-of-time-ordered correlators~\cite{Swingle_18_Unscrambling} and spectral form factors~\cite{Dyson_62_Statistical,Leviandier_86_Fourier,Brezin_92_Spectral,Haake_10_Quantum}, reviewed below.
+Some authors acknowledge challenges of characterizing quantum chaos by writing ``chaos'' within quotation marks and taking the term to mean \emph{nonintegrability}~\cite{Murthy_22_Non}.
 Yet debate surrounds the definition of quantum nonintegrability, too.
-According to a common definition, a system is integrable if it has extensively many nontrivial conserved quantities~\cite{DAlessio_16_From}.\footnote{ To understand the \emph{nontrivial}, consider eigendecomposing an arbitrary quantum Hamiltonian: $H = \sum_j E_j \ketbra{j}{j}$.
+According to a common definition, a system is integrable if it has extensively many nontrivial conserved quantities~\cite{DAlessio_16_From}.\footnote{ Consider eigendecomposing an arbitrary quantum Hamiltonian: $H = \sum_j E_j \ketbra{j}{j}$.
 The Hamiltonian conserves every eigenprojector $\ketbra{j}{j}$.
-Furthermore, the number of eigenprojectors is exponentially large in the system size.
+Furthermore, the number of eigenprojectors is exponentially large in the system's size.
 Yet these facts do not render $H$ integrable; if they did, every $H$ would be integrable.
-A conserved quantity must be unlike the $\ketbra{j}{j}$s to be nontrivial.} To compound the ambiguity, many equilibration results follow from empirical observations, rather than from proofs, and govern specific systems, rather than general ones.
-We therefore write ``chaotic,'' with quotation marks, to communicate expectations about behaviors common to many systems called \emph{chaotic} or \emph{nonintegrable}.
+A conserved quantity must at least not be a simple sum of eigenprojectors in order to be considered nontrivial.} To compound the ambiguity, many equilibration results follow from empirical observations, rather than from proofs, and govern specific systems, rather than general ones.
+We will therefore write ``chaotic'' within quotation marks in this subsection to communicate expectations about behaviors common to many systems called \emph{chaotic} or \emph{nonintegrable}.

 In reviewing stages of quantum many-body equilibration, we refer to the following setup.
-Consider a closed quantum system of $N \gg 1$ subsystems---for example, qubits.
-Let the Hamiltonian $H$ be ``chaotic''; and let the interactions be $k$-body, for some $k \in \{1, 2, \ldots, N\}$.
-Suppose that the system begins in a simple, pure nonequilibrium state, such as an $N$-qubit product state.
+Consider a closed quantum system of $K \gg 1$ subsystems---for example, qubits.
+Let the Hamiltonian $H$ be ``chaotic''; and let the interactions be $k$-body, for some $k \in \{1, 2, \ldots, K\}$.
+Suppose that the system begins in a simple, pure nonequilibrium state, such as an $K$-qubit product state.